StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 ## Query a synchronous materialized view

-Because a synchronous materialized view is essentially an index of the base table rather than a physic table, you can only query a synchronous materialized view using the hint `[_SYNC_MV_]`:
+Because a synchronous materialized view is essentially an index of the base table rather than a physical table, you can only query a synchronous materialized view using the hint `[_SYNC_MV_]`:

 ```SQL
 -- Do not omit the brackets [] in the hint.